briansimiyuj/doctor-appointment-app/README.md

 Schedule slots component will be used to display the doctor's schedule.

   1. Create a Schedule Slots Component and mount it on the Weekly Calendar Component
-  2. Transfer the schedule UI from the Weekly Calendar Component to the Schedule Slots Com
+  2. Transfer the schedule UI from the Weekly Calendar Component to the Schedule Slots Component